-For a whitepaper guide that gives a general overview view, go here.
+For a whitepaper guide that gives a general overview, go here.

 What are Cryptocurrencies

 From Bitcoin, other digital assets were born.
-They are known as cryptocurrencies.
+They are known as alt coins.
 Just like Bitcoin, you can buy and sell them.
 Each function a little differently.

-Get a list of cryptocurrencies and their simple descriptions right here.
+Get a small list of cryptocurrencies and their simple descriptions right here.

 What is Blockchain?

 The Blockchain is like a Bank Ledger.
 It keeps track of all the transactions a cryptocurrency goes through.
 It differs from a Bank Ledger in that anyone can access and review it.
 This decentralized system allows for quick innovation and avoidance of double-spending.